JayGajjarAura/fruits-and-vagetables/README.md

 # fruits-and-vagetables

-This project is made my me at the time of internship during the Feb-2023 to May-2023.
+This project is made by me at the time of internship during the Feb-2023 to May-2023.
 It was made using the latest technologies
 For front-end have used HBS which is template engine for rendring For back-end have used NodeJS with Express.JS